invertase/react-native-firebase/docs/messaging/usage/index.md

 cd ios/ && pod install
 ```

-> iOS requires further configuration steps to be carried out before you can start receiving and sending
+> iOS requires further configuration before you can start receiving and sending
 > messages through Firebase.
-Read the documentation on how to [setup iOS with Firebase Messaging](/messaging/usage/ios-setup).
+Read the documentation on how to [setup iOS with Firebase Cloud Messaging](/messaging/usage/ios-setup).

 If you're using an older version of React Native without auto-linking support, or wish to integrate into an existing project,
 you can follow the manual installation steps for [iOS](/messaging/usage/installation/ios) and [Android](/messaging/usage/installation/android).